Toushikmaiti/Big-Mart-Sales-Prediction/README.md

 # Dataset Details

-* The data has 8523 rows of 12 variables.
+The data has 8523 rows of 12 variables.
+Variable - Details are:

-* Variable - Details
+* Item_Identifier- Unique product ID

-Item_Identifier- Unique product ID
+* Item_Weight- Weight of product

-Item_Weight- Weight of product
+* Item_Fat_Content - Whether the product is low fat or not
-Item_Fat_Content - Whether the product is low fat or not Item_Visibility - The % of total display area of all products in a store allocated to the particular product Item_Type - The category to which the product belongs Item_MRP - Maximum Retail Price (list price) of the product Outlet_Identifier - Unique store ID
+* Item_Visibility - The % of total display area of all products in a store allocated to the particular product Item_Type - The category to which the product belongs Item_MRP - Maximum Retail Price (list price) of the product Outlet_Identifier - Unique store ID